VEuPathDB/conifer/Util/lib/conifer/docs/DevelopersGuide.md

     connectionString: None

 We don't want that so we delete these variables from the dictionary used for templating.
-The `gestalt_scrubbed` namespace of the data dictionary is a copy of `gestalt_raw` with unset variables removed.
+The `conifer_scrubbed` namespace of the data dictionary is a copy of `conifer_raw` with unset variables removed.
 Now unset variables are truly undefined and the templating engine will error when they are encountered.
 The `varbilize`plugin creates this dictionary.

-The `gestalt_unset` namespace has variables that are defined as `None` or as a gestalt comment.
+The `conifer_unset` namespace has variables that are defined as `None` or as a conifer comment.
 The `varbilize`plugin creates this dictionary.

 The uppermost `defaults.yml` servers two primary purposes.
 It first provides default values that you wish to provision across your organization (these can be overridden by later in the vars hiearchy).
 Second it delimits the **required** variables for your organization.
-If a required variable does not have a default value (say, a password) still include it here and set the YAML value to a Gestalt comment marker `=g=`.
+If a required variable does not have a default value (say, a password) still include it here and set the YAML value to a Conifer comment marker `=g=`.

       password: =g=

-Any commented variables like this that are not overridden by later vars files will be used by the gestalt `seed` subcommand to generate a site-specific vars starter file.
+Any commented variables like this that are not overridden by later vars files will be used by the conifer `seed` subcommand to generate a site-specific vars starter file.

 Required settings for your organization should be defined with a value or a `=g=` marker in the `defaults.yml` file.
-Do not include optional settings with a `=g=` marker because the gestalt `seed` subcommand will report in the site-specific vars starter file, implying to the end user that a value is needed.
+Do not include optional settings with a `=g=` marker because the conifer `seed` subcommand will report in the site-specific vars starter file, implying to the end user that a value is needed.
 Well, on the other hand, you could indicate to the end user that the setting is optional, something like